VenturaNotes/Knowledge/Computer Science/Programming Languages/Rust/O'Reilly/(Home Page) Programming Rust 2nd Edition by O'Reilly.md

 - Supplemental material can be explored here
 	- https://github.com/ProgrammingRust
 	- #question should i explore this?
-- “Selling or distributing examples from O’Reilly books does require permission.” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=20&annotation=4NZ74PQS))
+- “Selling or distributing examples from O'Reilly books does require permission.” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=20&annotation=4NZ74PQS))
 - “We appreciate, but do not require, attribution.” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=20&annotation=47TIXAXX))

 ## (1) Systems Programmers Can Have Nice Things